qouteall/imm_ptl_wiki_copy/Commands-Reference.md

 #### `/portal set_portal_rotation <axisX> <axisY> <axisZ> <angleDegrees>`
 Set the portal's rotation transformation.
 The rotation transformation is defined by a rotating axis vector and the angle in degrees.
-When the axis is pointing on you, a positive angle corresponds to rotating counterclockwise.
+When the axis is pointing on you, a positive angle corresponds to rotating counter-clockwise.

 #### `/portal set_portal_rotation_along <axis> <angleDegrees>`
 Similar to the above but use `x`, `y` or `z` to represent the axis vector